NataliDe/halloween_animation/README.md

 # Halloween Fun Page

-This project is a fun and interactive webpage for Halloween.
-It features a moving spider animation, an interactive switch to trigger the animation, and some interesting Halloween facts.
+ This project is a simple yet entertaining web application designed to bring some fun with an interactive Halloween theme.
+Users can discover spooky facts, find the hidden spider, and enjoy some cool animations and sound effects!

 ## Features

-- **Spider Animation**: A spider descends from the top of the page when the switch is activated and moves left to right once the animation finishes.
-- **Halloween Switch**: A toggle switch labeled "Find the Spider" activates the spider's fall animation.
+- **Halloween Switch**: Toggle a spooky background animation and make a spider appear with a simple switch.
+- **Find the Spider**: Click on the spider to trigger a scary sound effect.
-- **Fun Facts**: After the switch, there is a section displaying some interesting facts about Halloween.
+- **Fun Facts**:  Display interesting facts about Halloween when the page loads.
-- **Sound Effect**: Clicking the spider plays a spooky sound.

 ## Technologies Used